Igor L. Markov: Nonprofit leadership

 Since 2017, Markov has been a member of the board of directors of Nova Ukraine, a California 501(c)(3) charity organization that provides aid and services to people in Ukraine.
 According to annual IRS Form 990 filings, the organization has raised over $100 million in aid and distributed a large part of it in Ukraine;

 news media reporting in the US and Ukraine corroborates large-scale shipments of medical supplies to Ukraine and numerous aid projects during 2022–2024.

 Markov is also the vice president and a member of the board of directors of the American Coalition for Ukraine, an umbrella organization that coordinates one hundred US-based nonprofits concerned about events in Ukraine.

 Accolades

 The ACM Special Interest Group on Design Automation honored Markov with an Outstanding New Faculty Award in 2004.
 Markov received the NSF CAREER award in 2005.
 Markov won 2007-08 EECS Outstanding Achievement Awards at the University of Michigan in recognition of excellence in research, teaching, and service.
 Markov was the 2009 recipient of IEEE CEDA Ernest S. Kuh Early Career Award "for outstanding contributions to algorithms, methodologies and software for the physical design of integrated circuits."
 Along with Andrew Kahng, in 2011 Igor Markov won the A. Richard Newton GSRC Industrial Impact Award for research on circuit placement and the Capo software package, used by researchers and companies.

-Markov became ACM Distinguished Scientist in 2011.
-In 2013 he was named an IEEE fellow "for contributions to optimization methods in electronic design automation".
+Markov became an ACM Distinguished Member in 2011.
+In 2013, he was named an IEEE fellow "for contributions to optimization methods in electronic design automation".